The Pledge (film): Critical response

 The Pledge received mainly positive reviews from critics.
-The film has a "certified fresh" score of 78% on Rotten Tomatoes based on 124 reviews, with an average rating of 6.88/10.
+The film has a score of 78% on Rotten Tomatoes based on 125 reviews, with an average rating of 6.88/10.
 The critical consensus states: "Though its subject matter is grim and may make viewers queasy, The Pledge features an excellent, subtle performance by Jack Nicholson."
-The film also has a score of 71 out of 100 on Metacritic based on 33 critics indicating "Generally favorable reviews."
+The film also has a score of 71 out of 100 on Metacritic based on 33 critics.
 Audiences polled by CinemaScore graded the film "D" on a scale of A+ to F.

-James Berardinelli gave The Pledge three stars, calling it "clever in the way that it gradually reveals things, but never gives us too much information at one time."
+James Berardinelli gave The Pledge three out of five, calling it "clever in the way that it gradually reveals things, but never gives us too much information at one time".
 Roger Ebert gave the film three and a half stars out of four, and in 2012 upgraded it to four stars and added it to his "Great Movies" list, writing, "The last third of the movie is where most police stories go on autopilot, with obligatory chases, stalkings and confrontations.
 That's when The Pledge grows most compelling.
 Penn and Nicholson take risks with the material and elevate the movie to another, unanticipated, haunting level."